-"asserted") by the system.
-The proposition is analyzed as claiming that a class represented by node m1, and expressed in English by the lexeme 'humans', is a subclass of a superclass represented by node m2, lexicalized as 'mammals'.
-Although the network 'encodes" the notions of 'subclass', 'class', and 'lex'ical entry, it does not explicitly represent these.
-The only things that are explicitly represented are (a) two lexical entries (represented by: humans, mammals), (b) two entities (represented by: m1, m2) that are characterized only structurally as concepts associated with those lexemes (the association is shown by the arcs; see Shapiro & Rapaport 1987 on the semantics of the lex case frame), and (c) another entity (represented by: m3) that is an asserted proposition structurally characterized only in terms of m1 and m2.
-NePS can only 'talk' about or 'have beliefs' about nodes, not arcs.
-This network shows that Cassie (the computational cognitive agent implemented in SNePS) believes that humans are mammals.
+Figure 1 shows a simple SNePS network.
+Node m3 represents the proposition that humans are mammals.12 The exclamation point on the node label indicates that the proposition is 'believed'' (i.e., accepted as true; technically, 'asserted') by the system.
+The proposition is analyzed as claiming that a class represented by node m1, and expressed in English by the lexeme 'humans', is a subclass of a superclass represented by node m2, lexicalized as 'mammals'.13 Although the network 'encodes'' the notions of 'subclass', 'class'', and 'lex'ical entry, it does not explicitly represent these.
+The only things that are explicitly represented are (a) two lexical entries (represented by: humans, mammals), (b) two entities (represented by: m1, m2) that are characterized only structurally as concepts associated with those lexemes (the association is shown by the arcs; see Shapiro & Rapaport 1987 on the semantics of the lex case frame), and (c) another entity (represented by: m3) that is an asserted proposition structurally characterized only in terms of m1 and m2.14 SNePS can only 'talk'' about or 'have beliefs'' about nodes, not arcs.15 This network shows that Cassie (the computational cognitive agent implemented in SNePS) believes that humans are mammals.16

-Information can be entered into SNePS in one of two ways: The SNePS User Language (SNePSUL) uses a Lisp-like syntax to describe networks directly in terms of their graph structure.
-E.g., the network of Figure 1 can be built by first defining the arc labels lex, subclass, and superclass, and then issuing the command lex arcs emanating from them, one to a node labeled humans and one to a node labeled mammals.
-Second, node m3 is built (or retrieved) with a subclass arc to m1 and a superclass arc to m2.
-Finally, m3 is "asserted" (i.e., treated as a proposition that Cassie 'believes', denoted by the exclamation mark; unasserted propositional nodes represent propositions that Cassie is merely thinking about without being committed to).
+Information can be entered into SNePS in one of two ways: The SNePS User Language (SNePSUL) uses a Lisplike syntax to describe networks directly in terms of their graph structure.
+E.g., the network of Figure 1 can be built by first defining the arc labels lex, subclass, and superclass, and then issuing the command